 MQTT QoS Level 0 – At Most Once

-When the client sends a message to a broker with this level, it means the client sends the message only once and the broker does not acknowledge that the message is received.
-This means that there is no guarantee that the message being sent by the client is being received by the broker.
+When the client sends a message to a broker with the QoS level set to 0, it means the client sends the message only once and the broker does not acknowledge that the message is received.
+There is no guarantee that the broker receives the message sent by the client.

 This service level should used if:

-- Message loss in a small scale is manageable
+- Message loss on a small scale does not matter.

 MQTT QoS Level 1 – At Least Once

 When the client publishes a message with QoS level 1, the broker sends an acknowledgement(PUBACK) message back to the client.
 This informs the client that the message that the broker has received the message.
 The client stores the original message until it gets a PUBACK message from the broker.
 If the client does not receive the PUBACK message, it will resend the original message.

 If a client subscribes to a topic on a broker with QoS level 1 and if a message is published to that topic, then the broker sends that message to all the clients and expects a PUBACK message from the client.
 This ensures that the subscribing client receives all the messages that is published to that topic.

 In both cases, if the sender does not receive a PUBACK message within some amount of time, it will republish the original message to the recipients with a duplicate flag(DUP).
 The DUP flag is not processed by the client or the broker but can be used based in your program to handle duplicate message.